 I grew up and obtained my Bachelor's and Master's Degrees in Counseling Psychology and did both of my practicums with hurting children.
 Later, I would give birth to two children and adopt three more through International Adoption.
 Though I had been trained and even worked as an Adoption Educator, I found that I was ill-equipped to meet the needs of my children.

 I came to understand that much of what I was experiencing was connected to my own childhood pain as well as my misunderstanding of my role in my children's healing.
 Today I am grateful and humbled to share lessons learned as I reach out to 'keep others company' in their journey.

-I believe that all adoption involves some level of loss and trauma that must be recognized and honored for healing to occur.
-I also acknowledge that adoption impacts every family member and other issues often surface under such stress.
+I believe that when childhood involves some level of loss and trauma it must be recognized and honored for healing to occur.
+I also acknowledge that childhood loss and trauma impacts every family member and other issues often surface under such stress.

 My approach is Attachment-Oriented and based in Trauma-Informed Care.
 I utilize strategies from TBRI (Trust-Based Relational Intervention) as well as Narrative Therapy.
 I believe in the importance of caring for the mind, body, and spirit and utilize MBSR (Mindfulness-Based Stress Reduction) in assisting clients with stress management.